 The effect of compounds on the developing brain is largely unknown.
 Therefore, there is a high need for testing the adverse effects of compound exposure on the development of the brain.

-Short video about RIVM's activities researching in vitro neurotoxicity testing using stem cells
+Short videos about RIVM's activities researching in vitro neurotoxicity testing using stem cells

 video